USS Sangamon (CVE-26): Conversion to escort carrier

-Sangamon and her three sister T3 conversions were considered very successful escort-carrier designs, larger and more stable than the smaller C3-derived Bogue class; additionally, they retained substantial oil bunkerage, useful in refueling destroyers in company.
+Sangamon and her three sister T3 conversions were considered very successful escort carrier designs, larger and more stable than the smaller C3-derived Bogue class; additionally, they retained substantial oil bunkerage, useful in refueling destroyers in company.
 The late-war purpose-built Commencement Bay-class escort carriers were derived from the Sangamons.

-Operation Torch
+WWII service history

+1942

-Shakedown in Chesapeake Bay and off Bermuda followed a return to the yard for repair and improvements to her ventilation system, and on 25 October she sailed east with Task Force 34 (TF 34) to provide air cover for Operation Torch, the invasion of North Africa.
-Assigned to the Northern Support Force, she arrived off Port Lyautey on 8 November.
+Shakedown in Chesapeake Bay and off Bermuda followed a return to the yard for repair and improvements to her ventilation system.
+On 25 October she sailed east with Task Force 34 (TF 34) to provide air cover for Operation Torch, the invasion of North Africa.
+Assigned to the Northern Support Force, she arrived off Port Lyautey, on 8 November.
 Prior to and during the landings, and subsequent action, her air group, Composite Squadron 26 (VC-26) flew combat air patrol (CAP), anti-submarine patrol (ASP), and ground support missions.
-At mid-month, she got underway to return to Norfolk, Virginia, whence, after repairs, she sailed for Panama and the Pacific.
+At mid-month, she got underway to return to Norfolk, where, after repairs, she sailed for Panama and the Pacific.